villekf/OMEGA-doc/docs/source/algorithms.rst

 TV
 ^^

+TV is not affected by the neighborhood size.

 TV is "special" since it actually contains several different variations.
 See TV PROPERTIES for the parameters.
 Note that for proximal TV, see Proximal TV.
 This is the gradient-based TV.

 First is the "TV type", ``options.TVtype``.
 Types 1 and 2 are identical if no anatomical weighting is used.
 Type 3 is the hyperbolic prior if no anatomical weighting is used.
 Type 6 is a weighted TV prior.
 TV type 4 is the Lange prior.